-DETACH AND RETURN THIS PORTION ONLY E14688-P83599 THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ACUITY BRANDS, INC. Withhold For All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ITEMS 1, 2, 3 AND 4 AND A VOTE "AGAINST" ITEM 5.
-ELECTION OF DIRECTORS (Term expiring at the annual meeting for the 2019 fiscal year) 0 0 0 Nominees: 01) W. Patrick Battle 02) Gordon D. Harnett 03) Robert F. McCullough 04) Dominic J. Pilega For Against Abstain For Against Abstain Ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm.
-0 0 Approval of stockholder proposal related to dividend policy (if properly presented).
-0 Π Consider and act upon such other matters that may properly come before the meeting or any adjournments or postponements thereof.
-Advisory vote to approve named executive officer compensation.
-0 0 0 The shares represented by this proxy, when properly executed, will be voted in the manner directed herein by the undersigned Stockholder(s) ff no direction is made, this proxy will be voted FOR items 1, 2, 3 and 4 and AGAINST item 5 (if properly presented).
-If any other matters properly come before the meeting, or if cumulative voting is required, the person named in this proxy will vote in their discretion.
-Approval of the amendment to the Restated Certificate of Incorporation to declassify the Board of Directors.
-0 0 0 For address changes and/or comments, please check this box and write them on the back where indicated.
-0 0 Please indicate if you plan to attend this meeting.
+EN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION C thhold authority to vote for any individual ee(s), mark "For All Except" and write the er(s) of the nominee(s) on the line below.
+I For Against Absta Approval of stockholder proposal related to dividend policy Consider and act upon such other matters that may properly come before the meeting or any adjournments or postponements thereof. nares represented by this proxy, when properly executed, a voted in the manner directed herein by the undersigned holder(s).
+If no direction is made, this proxy will be voted tems 1, 2, 3 and 4 and AGAINST item 5 (if properly nted).
+If any other matters properly come before the in any one in hard services properly come before the g, or if cumulative voting is required, the person named in oxy will vote in their discretion.